Growing-Beyond-Earth/GettingStarted/README.md

 The LED should be toggling on and off.

-Now lets make the LED fade in and out using Pulse width modulation (PWM) as we move foeard the next best thing is to start comenting your code.
-Moving foward all the examples will have the expxlantion in the code.
+Now let's make the LED fade in and out using Pulse width modulation (PWM); as we move forward, the next best thing is to start commenting on your code.
+Again, moving forward, all the examples will have an explanation in the code.

 In order to use PWM in MicroPython, we will use just three instructions:
 ```